Tiliqua/assert-js/README.md

 Assert.hasElement('#div', window.document);
 ```

-Asserts that element existing in DocumentFragment under selector.
+Asserts that element has other element under selector.

 Example: